A dog is very much a Return on Investment product: what you invest, you get back. That’s as true of food as it is of many other things.

 To be honest, when I first got dogs, I was governed by the cat I’d had for 16 years in terms of what they ate.
 Basil the cat was a finicky eater.
 Whiskas was the only food he’d tolerate and he would literally starve if he didn’t have it.
 He would also only eat the ones in jelly.
 It also had to be fish.
 He’d eat rabbit, chicken and beef, but throw them up again.
 I tried my best to add biscuits so that he had something to balance all that soft food out, but it was a battle.
 He did love cheese, yoghurt and ham, though.
 I came very much from the generation of people who believed that cats ate cat food, with occasional tuna or chicken treats.
 Any cat who had hand-cooked food was a pampered primadonna.

 When I got dogs, I did kind of the same.
 What they would eat was the thing that they ate every week.
 Mostly that was supermarket-bought dog biscuits.
 A new dog would kind of go through different biscuits until they hit on one that they kind of ate more than others.
 You just put your faith in pet food companies and hope for the best.
+This is also why, you should have a look into a food guide for huskies to be sure of the recommend food intake.
 Surely they would do the best for their clients, right?
 Absolutely.
 The same way that United Tobacco do the best for their clients and cake companies do for theirs.

 There are of course lots of reasons why people go for dog biscuits.
 Firstly, they are convenient and they are entire in themselves.
 You don’t need to do anything other than put the recommended amount in a bowl.
 Some people feed once a day.
 Most people feed twice a day, thinking that it is not good for a dog to fast for so long between meals.
 I just posted a question on a specialist dog allergy group only to be told that I should be getting up in the middle of the night to feed my dogs and they should be allowed to graze.
 To be honest, this is nonsense.
 Nobody really knows what an optimal number should be, but based on a dog’s biology, two or three times in smaller meals seems ideal.
 Like us, really.
 They are no longer “carnivores” as such, having evolved along with us.
 Like pigs, it’s likely they made their living eating whatever by-products of humanity were available, and yes, that probably included the dirtiest by-product of all, human waste, which is why some scientists speculate that dogs relish fecal matter.
 Carnivores might get by on irregular feeding, and herbivores might need to graze all day, but dogs are neither pure carnivores nor herbivores.
 Even owners who feed their dogs raw diets include some vegetable matter.
 You only have to watch dogs to know what they like to eat – Tilly is a bin dipper.
 Three-week old rotten eggs are okay with her.
 Cat turds are also okay with her.
 I’ve seen her carry stale eggs in her mouth as delicately as if they were her offspring and wait for a cat to finish in the litter tray for a bit of a hot buffet Tilly lunch.
 Amigo likes fallen plums, though I pull the flesh off since I don’t want the stones in his stomach.
 Tobby loves windfall apples.
 My dogs are happy to graze in the garden, except for Heston, who has never been a bin dipper, a thief, a plum forager, or an apple scrumper.
 That dog is a fine example of training at work.
 He eats if it comes from a bowl or if it comes from a hand.
 All other eating is not his cup of tea.
 Dogs are not classic omnivores like chickens, pigs or people: they are primarily carnivorous.
 But they are still omnivorous scavengers.
 Anyone who tells you that a dog is a carnivore like its ancestor the wolf is wrong: wolves have a preference for flesh like dogs, but will voluntarily eat plant and fruit matter.
 What bearing does this have on meal times and frequency?
 Very little.
 Dogs do well on routine, so whatever works for you.
 For me, that’s twice a day, twelve hours apart.